Shivam010/daily-coding-problem/README.md

 So, I decided to subscribe the newsletter and to solve one problem every day. <br>
 Since then I have solved _**`#56 problems`**_.
-You can find the problems and solutions in their respective directories [here](https://github.com/Shivam010/daily-coding-problem).
+You can find the problems and solutions in their directories: [here](https://github.com/Shivam010/daily-coding-problem).

 Solutions are mainly in _**C++ and Golang**_, and some problems may also have _**Python**_ solution too, depending on what is asked in question.